jabayazhini-ag/freeCodeCamp_Responsive-Web-Design/README.md

 ## 📌 About This Repository

-This repository is a testament to my journey in mastering **responsive web design**.
+This repository is a testament to my journey in mastering **Responsive Web Design**.
 It includes real-world applications of:

 - ✅ **Semantic HTML5** for well-structured and accessible content
 - 🎨 **CSS3 Styling Techniques** to design visually appealing layouts